JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     cd build
     cmake .. -DCMAKE_INSTALL_PREFIX=../target
     ```

+    > **Note:** If you receive the error `/usr/bin/xcode-select` returned unexpected error, install the XCode Command line tools and retry.

     > **Note:** To build for older versions (i.e. OS X 10.8), you will need the corresponding Xcode SDK installed.
     > * Specify the target using: `-DCMAKE_OSX_DEPLOYMENT_TARGET=10.8`